LearAdini/Angular-JsonPipe/README.md

 <pre *ngIf="users">{{ users | json }}</pre>
 ```
-When button is clicked calling getUsers function and 'pre' element will display the Json data using JsonPipe.
+When button is clicked calling getUsers function and 'pre' element will display the users data using JsonPipe.

 Inside `users.component.css` paste this: